 The Town infiltrates reclaimed water to the rapid infiltration basins located south of the wastewater treatment facility (see Figure 1-1).
-These allow the Town to lower the water level of the storage reservoirs when needed.
-In 2021, the Town discharged 2,256 m3 to the rapid infiltration basins.
+This allows the Town to lower the water level of the storage reservoirs when needed.
+In 2022, the Town discharged 3,752 m3 to the rapid infiltration basins.

-The Town discharged minimal flows to the rapid infiltration basins as 2021 was a dry year.
+Similar to 2021, the Town discharged minimal flows to the rapid infiltration basins as 2022 was a dry year.
 These flows were conveyed simply to flush the system, not to prevent reservoir overflow.